RoyLeibo/graphql-eslint-error/README.md

 The error is caused by the following rule: "@graphql-eslint/unique-input-field-names" The same error appears for all rules that required to lint the whole schemas and operation files.

-I have tried too many values for the parserOptions.schema field, but any of them solved it.
+No matter which value I have assigned to the parserOptions.schema field it didn't solved it.